-On Thursday, September 27, 2018, Michelle F. Schwerin and Sanford J. Boxerman will present at the Midwest Accounting and Finance Blockchain Conference.
-This 8-hour event, presented by The Missouri Society of CPAs, will provide attendees with the foundation of blockchain technology, essential knowledge, and explore the rich applications and use for accounting, controller, legal, and advisory services professionals.
-Michelle and Sandy will present a session entitled, “Legal Implications of Blockchain Systems Adoption.”
+On Thursday, September 26, 2019, Michelle F. Schwerin and Sanford J. Boxerman will present at the Midwest Accounting and Finance Blockchain Conference.
+This 8-hour event, presented by The Missouri Society of CPAs and cosponsored by the Wall Street Blockchain Alliance, will address the foundations of blockchain technology, innovative industry use cases, the power of combining AI and blockchain technologies, and the rich applications and use for accounting, controller, legal, and advisory services professionals.
+Michelle and Sandy will speak on, “Legal Considerations for Blockchain Implementation and Use.”

 For additional information about The Midwest Accounting and Finance Blockchain Conference, please visit the event registration site.

-The Missouri Society of Certified Public Accountants (MOCPA) is the premier professional development organization dedicated to CPAs in Missouri, representing more than 8,000 members in public practice, industry, government, and education.
+The Missouri Society of Certified Public Accountants (MOCPA) is the premier professional development organization dedicated to CPAs in Missouri, representing over 8,000 members in public practice, industry, government, and education.

 About the Speakers:

 Sandy Boxerman is one of the founding shareholders of Capes Sokol.
 He obtained his law degree from Harvard Law School.
 Sandy represents individuals and entities in white collar criminal prosecutions, internal investigations and criminal and civil tax matters.
 Sandy also counsels clients in the digital currency and Blockchain space, particularly with respect to regulatory and tax matters.
 Sandy chairs Capes Sokol’s White Collar Criminal Defense and Internal Investigations practice group, as well as the firm’s Digital Currency and Blockchain Technology practice group.
-Sandy co-teaches the tax fraud prosecutions course in the graduate tax program as an adjunct faculty member at the Washington University School of Law.
 He is an inaugural member of the Digital Currency and Ledger Defense Coalition.